sajalmundra/nse-ipo-cohort-analysis/README.md

 ## TL;DR

 - **2018 and 2021 are the only listing-year cohorts that significantly underperform the Nifty 50 at every horizon from 6 months to 3 years** (Wilcoxon signed-rank, p < 0.05 throughout).
-2021's gap is worst in year one and two — and it closes by year three not because 2021 recovers, but because the rest of the market catches down to it.
+2021's gap is worst in year one and two and it closes by year three not because 2021 recovers, but because the rest of the market catches down to it.
-- **Listing-day hype doesn't predict returns — in the linear sense.** Pop %, issue size, and subscription levels all show statistically negligible correlation with long-term performance (Spearman r between -0.12 and +0.14).
+- **Listing-day hype doesn't predict returns in the linear sense.** Pop %, issue size, and subscription levels all show statistically negligible correlation with long-term performance (Spearman r between -0.12 and +0.14).
-- **But it does predict returns non-linearly.** Split IPOs into thirds by any of these signals, and the most-hyped third is consistently the worst 3-year performer — a pattern a single correlation coefficient completely misses.
+- **But it does predict returns non-linearly.** Split IPOs into thirds by any of these signals, and the most-hyped third is consistently the worst 3-year performer,  a pattern a single correlation coefficient completely misses.

-*Every return is measured relative to the Nifty 50, not in isolation — so these are findings about genuine market-relative performance, not just raw price movement.*
+*Every return is measured relative to the Nifty 50, not in isolation , so these are findings about genuine market-relative performance, not just raw price movement.*

 ---